anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The Join Proxy performs relaying of UDP packets from the Pledge to the intended Registrar, and relaying of the subsequent return packets.
-An authenticated Join Proxy can discover the routable IP address of the Registrar, as specified in this document.
+An authenticated Join Proxy can either be configured with the routable IP address of the Registrar, or it can discover this address as specified in this document.
-Future methods of Registrar discovery can also be easily added.
+Other methods of Registrar discovery (not yet specified in this document) can also be easily added.

 The Join Proxy acts as a packet-by-packet proxy for UDP packets between Pledge and Registrar.
 The cBRSKI protocol between Pledge and Registrar {{cBRSKI}} which this Join Proxy supports